Question: "How can married Christians avoid emotional affairs?"

 There are warning signs that a platonic friendship could be leading to an emotional affair.
 When we start to feel a need to hide aspects of a relationship, we are crossing a line into inappropriate territory.
 Emotional distance between spouses or an increase in arguments may indicate one spouse is turning to another person for closeness.
 Intimacy requires closeness, and that cannot happen if a spouse gives his/her closeness to someone outside the marriage.
 Thus, emotional affairs often lead to sexual affairs as the intimate emotional closeness shifts to physical closeness.
 Many people deny the seriousness of an emotional affair, but such affairs are not harmless and can destroy marriages and families.

 Christians should make choices that guard against the temptation to lean on someone other than the spouse God has given to them.
-Some are:
+Here are some wise choices:

-1. Do not spend time alone with anyone of the opposite gender, especially one you are attracted to.
+1. Do not spend time alone with anyone of the opposite gender, especially someone you are attracted to.

 2. Do not spend more time with another person than your spouse.